Ziaul192/Ziaul192/Readme.md

 - 👋 Hi, I’m MD Ziaul Haque
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Machine Learning, Statistical Modeling and Deep Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Financial Data Science and  Deep Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Deep Learning
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/md-ziaul-haque/

 <!---
 Ziaul192/Ziaul192 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.